Flooding: Bishop Nwokolo advises riverine communities to relocate

 Jeff Amechi Agbodo, Onitsha

-The Bishop on the Niger, Onitsha, Anambra State, Rev. Dr. Owen Nwokolo, has appealed to riverine communities situated in flood-prone areas to relocate to camps provided by the government pending when the rains subside.
+The Bishop of Onitsha, Anambra State, Dr. Owen Nwokolo, has appealed to the riverine communities living in flood-prone areas to relocate to places/camps provided by the government pending the time the rain subsides.

-READ ALSO: Don’t drag Nigeria into another civil unrest, Bishop Nwokolo tells politicians
+Nwokolo said that the appeal was informed by the previous experience in some parts of the country where he recalled that in 2012, many lives and properties worth billions of Naira were lost to flood disasters.

-Nwokolo’s advice comes on the heels of record floods in Anambra West and Ogbaru local government area in Anambra, where farmlands and houses were submerged.
+Some communities in Anambra West and Ogbaru councils of the state were recently ravaged by flood, where some farmland and houses were lost in the process.

-The bishop called on residents of the areas to heed to the advice of meteorological experts on proactive measures to prepare for floods.
+The clergy advised residents of the areas to heed the advice of meteorological experts on proactive measures against flood in some states in the country.

-His appeal, he said, was informed by the floods of 2012, when many lives and properties were lost, hoping to prevent a repeat of further losses this year.

-“As prevention is always better than cure, it will be reasonable that the concerned riverine [communities] listen to advice and start in good time to relocate to IDP centres provided by the government to avert another flood disaster as was experienced in 2012.
-Government should provide conducive environment for those affected by the flood to avoid contraction of disease while in the camps,” Nwokolo said.

 About author